• Skip to secondary menu

 They were desperate to go on screens and we were desperate not to let them spend the whole eight hours in the car on screens.

-So they brought along books to read, projects to work on, journals to write in, and games to play.
+So they brought along books to read, projects to work on, journals to write in, and car games for roadtrips.

 We took turns playing DJ.
 We ate tons of snacks, and we also used the time to spread a little kindness.